keras-team/autokeras/CONTRIBUTING.md

 [virtualenv as interpreter](https://www.jetbrains.com/help/pycharm/creating-virtual-environment.html).

 ## Reusable Code Guide
+You may checkout this code review [video](https://youtu.be/PWdfY0DmjCo) to get familiar with the code structure.
 Other than the base classes you have to extend, there are some other classes you can extend.